A new class of probabilities in the n-person red-and-black game: Functional inequality

-\begin{rem} Proposition \ref{pf} and functional equation \eqref{eq} correspond to rather uninteresting possibilities in the game.
-First is when casino newer wins and each players wins with probability $1/N$ regardless the bets.
-Second is when casino collects all the bets with probability one.
-Note that solutions of equation \eqref{eq} are not necessarily probability functions.
-For example, in the last possibility spoken of in Proposition \ref{pf}, if $f(1)\neq 0$, then condition \eqref{1}, which guarantees that the sum of probabilities of winning does not exceed one, is not satisfied.
-Therefore, in this case solutions provided by this statement are of no use from the perspective of the game. \end{rem}
+\begin{rem} The first three cases of Proposition \ref{pf} correspond to rather uninteresting possibilities in the game.
+First (when $g=0$ and $f$ is constant on $S$) is when the casino never wins and each player wins with the probability of $1/N$ regardless of the bets.
+The second (when $f=0$) is when the casino collects all the bets with probability one.
+The third option spoken of in Proposition \ref{pf} is not applicable, since if $f(1)\neq 0$, then condition \eqref{1}, which guarantees that the sum of probabilities of winning does not exceed one, is not satisfied.
+The fourth case, is on the contrary of definite interest since it corresponds to the power functions, which were considered as win probability functions in \cite{Ch1}, see also \cite{P2}*{Example 3.2}. \end{rem}